justinkelly/justinkelly.github.io/_posts/2013-06-19-migrate-mysql-to-mariadb-in-ubuntu-12-dot-10.markdown

 title: "Migrate MySQL to MariaDB in Ubuntu 12.10"
 date: 2013-06-19 04:21
 comments: true
-tags: [linux, ubuntu, mysql , mariadb]
+tags:
+- linux
+- ubuntu
+- mysql
+- mariadb
 ---
 If you have MySQL installed on an Ubuntu (12.10) server and are looking to migrate to MariaDB , here are the steps to migrate over to MariaDB 10.